ecomtesse/Project-1/README.md

 This game was developed as an initial project in completing the General Assembly Software Engineering Immersive course.
 I was allocated four days to develop the game based on the [brief](https://git.generalassemb.ly/seir59anz/seir59anz-course-materials/tree/main/unit1/project) provided.

-The project provided the first opportunity to apply the theortical skills I learnt in the first two weeks of the course into a practical application.
+The project provided the first opportunity to apply the theortical skills learnt in the first two weeks of the course into a practical application.

 ---